danibyay/my_robot/README.md

 # my-robot

 This is a simple robot to be used in Gazebo.
-Built using urdf.
+Built using the urdf format.

-It has wheels with joints and two sensors.
+It has two wheels with joints and two sensors.

-It is my first ROS package.
+* Camera
+* Lidar

+When launching it will also display RViz to see what the sensors are reading.

 ## Usage